-Schools lose £4m to apprenticeship levy
+Training cash talks with teacher unions

-Employers with wage bills above £3m pay the tax, to ensure larger firms contribute to the costs of training.
+Welsh minister Eluned Morgan confirmed the talks but called the tax "unfair" on councils and schools in Wales.

-UK ministers say Wales receives a "fair share" of the levy's proceeds and Welsh ministers decide how it is spent.
+UK ministers said Wales shared levy proceeds and decided how to spend them.

-But ministers in Cardiff said that cash was "largely offset" by other cuts.
+But ministers in Cardiff said the money was "largely offset" by other cuts.

 - Apprenticeship levy is 'not working'